 - i.
-Except in pro se cases, the moving party shall provide all other parties with an electronic copy of the moving party's Statement of Material Facts pursuant to Local Civil Rule 56.1.
+Except for pro se litigants, the moving party shall provide all other parties with an electronic copy of the moving party's Statement of Material Facts pursuant to Local Civil Rule 56.1.
 Opposing parties must reproduce each entry in the moving party's Rule 56.1 Statement, and set out the opposing party's response directly beneath it. - ii.
-With respect to any deposition transcript that is supplied, whether in whole or in part, in connection with a summary judgment motion, the index to the deposition should be included if it is available.

-- iii.
-Except in pro se cases, the parties should provide the Court with an electronic, text-searchable courtesy copy of any hearing or deposition transcript, or a portion thereof, on which the parties rely, if such a copy is available, unless doing so would be unduly burdensome.
-(Parties should provide these materials on a CD only, not on a DVD or memory stick and not by email.) - D. Oral Argument on Motions.
+With respect to any deposition transcript that is supplied, whether in whole or in part, in connection with a summary judgment motion, the index to the deposition should be included if it is available. - iii.
+Except for pro se litigants, the parties shall provide the Court with an electronic, text-searchable courtesy copy of any hearing or deposition transcript, or a portion thereof, on which the parties rely, if such a copy is available, unless doing so would be unduly burdensome.
+(Parties shall provide these materials on a CD only, not on a DVD or memory stick and not by email.) - D. Oral Argument on Motions.
 Parties may request oral argument by letter at the time their moving, opposing or reply papers are filed.
 The Court will determine whether argument will be heard and, if so, will advise counsel of the date and time.